Loes-prog/JavaScript-final-project/README.md

-Assignment for the WincAcademy course: Javascript Basics
+Assignment for the WincAcademy course: Javascript Basics.
+I prefer to have my feedback in Dutch :)
+Thank you!